syncfusion-content/maui-docs/MAUI/DataGrid/sorting.md

 ## Tri-state sorting

-In addition, to sort the data in ascending/descending order, the `SfDataGrid` unsort the data in the original order by clicking the header again after sorting to descending order by setting the [SfDataGrid.AllowTriStateSorting](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_AllowTriStateSorting) property to true.
-When this property is set, sorting in each column iterates through three sort states: ascending, descending, and unsort.
+In addition, to sort the data in ascending or descending order, the SfDataGrid unsort the data in the original order by clicking the header again after sorting to descending order by setting the[SfDataGrid.AllowTriStateSorting](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_AllowTriStateSorting) property to true.
+When this property is set, sorting in each column iterates through three sort states; ascending, descending, and unsort.

 {% tabs %}
 {% highlight xaml %}